-Donating appreciated securities—rather than cash—to a charitable gift annuity can also help you reduce your capital gains liability while securing a future income stream.
-Keep in mind, however, that no matter what type of asset you donate to establish a charitable gift annuity, the income you receive from the annuity will be treated as either a return of capital or be subject to federal and state income tax.
+Donating appreciated securities—rather than cash—to a charitable gift annuity can also help you minimize your capital gains liability while securing a future income stream.
+No matter what type of asset you donate to establish a charitable gift annuity, the income you receive from the annuity will be treated as either a return of capital or be subject to federal and state income tax.
 Charities will issue a form 1099-R to help determine how the capital gains taxes should be treated.

 Key benefits of charitable gift annuities

 - Secures a source of lifetime income.
 This income will continue as long as you and/or your beneficiary survive.

 - Preserves the value of highly appreciated assets.
 A charitable gift annuity allows you to eliminate capital gains tax when you donate long-term appreciated assets, including non-income-producing property.
 (That is, a portion may be eliminated but the remainder will be deferred.)
 By donating assets in-kind, you will preserve the full fair market value of the assets, rather than reduce it by selling it and paying capital gains taxes.
 This increases the amount of money potentially available for your annuity income and your charity.

 - Provides income tax deductions.
 With a charitable gift annuity, you have the potential to take a partial income tax deduction when you fund the annuity.
 The deduction amount is based on several variables, including the charitable gift annuity yield, which is determined by the charity and the beneficiaries’ life expectancies.